-These are the best Xbox Series X, S, and Xbox One Games to play right now!
+These are the best Xbox Series X, S, and Xbox One Games to play in 2022!

 Whether you’ve just picked up a precious Xbox Series X/S, or you’re an Xbox One gamer who wants to know what to play next, we’ve got you covered.
 We’ve listed out the 23 games you must play if you’re an Xbox console owner.